Chapter Twenty One II

 Master Sung nods approval, I go to change and find my gung fu instructor.
 I wonder about Sung’s ethernet comment.
 Sly old Abbot, hard to stay ahead of his curve, Janah would be interested in his observation.
 We’re offline now, Janah’s mind is empty of everything except the state of the troubled girl.

 A nurse comes in again an hour later, the curious white haired monk sitting on the floor, eyes closed, girl on the bed staring.
 As the nurse puts drops in Sonia’s eyes, she wonders what the state of medicine is coming to, next there would be half naked Indians dancing in the halls.
 Then she smiles for no reason, sits in the chair and feels her tension ease; her neck, chronically flaring up and achy, pops and there is no pain.
 Twists her head slowly back and forth, the stab she felt since getting up this morning is gone.
 She tells herself the ibuprofen finally kicked in, although she had taken it hours earlier and had been thinking of taking more.
 She starts to get up, there are other patients to see.
-She sits for a minute longer, the air seems crisp, clean, there is no hospital odor.
+Lingers for a minute longer, the air seems crisp, clean, there is no hospital odor.
 Finally, she forces herself up and reluctantly leaves the room.
 She feels cleansed, refreshed.

 Dr. Epstein comes an hour after that, he doesn’t see Janah at first.
 Then spots her sitting on the floor on the side of the bed, motionless, eyes shut.
 He backs out of the room to find James.